Skip to content

 impl<Dyn: ?Sized> Hash for DynMetadata<Dyn> {}

 @KodrAus KodrAus added T-lang Relevant to the language team, which will review and decide on the PR/issue.
 T-libs-api Relevant to the library API team, which will review and decide on the PR/issue.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. labels Jan 29, 2021
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC labels Jan 29, 2021

 @SimonSapin SimonSapin changed the title Tracking Issue for ptr-meta Tracking Issue for pointer metadata APIs Jan 29, 2021